rooch-network/rooch/examples/complex_struct/README.md

 # Complex Struct example

-The purpose of this example is mainly to test how different types of MoveValue are displayed in the JSON-RPC output
+The purpose of this example is mainly to test how types of MoveValue are displayed in the JSON-RPC output

 ## Getting started